 option for investors to prolong investment incentives.

 The Senate passed an amendment introducing the option to extend investment incentives provided to investors by five years.
 Extensions will be decided on a case-by-case basis.
 This applies to 101 projects worth CZK 60bn of investment.
 In 2019, the parameters of incentives were modified (specific regions, research and development projects/manufacturing with high value added, eligibility of small and medium sized businesses).
 The current proposal applies to all projects using investment incentives, including those supported prior to the 2019 change in parameters.

 wider access to investment incentives proposed.

 The Government proposed better access to investment incentives for SMEs.
 The eligibility limit for small businesses would be CZK 20 million of investment (CZK 10 million in supported regions).
 For medium-sized businesses, the limit would be CZK 40 million of investment (20 million in supported regions).
 The limits for large companies would change to CZK 80 million (CZK 40 million in supported regions).
-The proposal leaves out the strategic condition of investment of higher value added and the SMEs do not need to perform R&D to be eligible to apply for investment incentives.
+The proposal eliminates the strategic condition of investment of higher value added and the SMEs do not need to perform R&D to be eligible to apply for investment incentives.